Central Powers: South African Republic

-In opposition to offensive operations by Union of South Africa, which had joined the war, Boer army officers of what is now known as the Maritz Rebellion "refounded" the South African Republic in September 1914.
-Germany assisted the rebels, some rebels operating in and out of the German colony of German South-West Africa.
+In opposition to offensive operations by the Union of South Africa, which had joined the war, Boer army officers of what is now known as the Maritz Rebellion "refounded" the South African Republic in September 1914.
+Germany assisted the rebels, with some operating in and out of the German colony of German South-West Africa.
 The rebels were all defeated or captured by South African government forces by 4 February 1915.

 Senussi Order

 The Senussi Order was a Muslim political-religious tariqa (Sufi order) and clan in Libya, previously under Ottoman control, which had been lost to Italy in 1912.
-In 1915, they were courted by the Ottoman Empire and Germany, and Grand Senussi Ahmed Sharif as-Senussi declared jihad and attacked the Italians in Libya and British controlled Egypt in the Senussi Campaign.
+In 1915, they were courted by the Ottoman Empire and Germany, and Grand Senussi Ahmed Sharif as-Senussi declared jihad and attacked the Italians in Libya and the British in Egypt in the Senussi Campaign.

 Sultanate of Darfur

-In 1915 the Sultanate of Darfur renounced allegiance to the Sudan government and aligned with the Ottomans.
-The Anglo-Egyptian Darfur Expedition preemptively acted in March 1916 to prevent an attack on Sudan and took control of the Sultanate by November 1916.
+In 1915, the Sultanate of Darfur renounced allegiance to the Sudanese government and aligned with the Ottomans.
+They were able to contact them via the Senussi.
+Prior to this they were a British ally.
+The Anglo-Egyptian Darfur Expedition preemptively invaded to prevent an attack on Sudan.
+A small force was sent after the sultan and he was killed in action in November 1916.
+The invasion ended with an Anglo-Egyptian victory in November 1916.

 Zaian Confederation

-The Zaian Confederation began to fight with France in the Zaian War to prevent French expansion into Morocco.
+The Zaian Confederation began to fight against France in the Zaian War to prevent French expansion into Morocco.
 The fighting lasted from 1914 and continued after the First World War ended, to 1921.
 The Central Powers (mainly the Germans) began to attempt to incite unrest to hopefully divert French resources from Europe.

+Dervish State

+The Dervish State fought against the British, Ethiopian, Italian, and French Empires between 1896 and 1925.
+During World War I, the Dervish State received many supplies from the German and Ottoman Empires to carry on fighting the Allies.
+However, looting from other Somali tribes in the Korahe raid eventually led to its collapse in 1925.

 Client states

-With the Bolshevik attack of late 1917, the General Secretariat of Ukraine sought military protection first from the Central Powers and later from the armed forces of the Entente.

-The Ottoman Empire also had its own allies in Azerbaijan and the Northern Caucasus.
-The three nations fought alongside each other under the Army of Islam in the Battle of Baku.